...

-Is Addiction Treatment More Mentally Or Physically Intense?
+Is Addiction Treatment More Mentally or Physically Intense?

 When you are addicted to any substance, one of the major parts of overcoming that addiction is to go through the addiction detox phase.
 During this process, you will be able to overcome the actual dependency that makes the addiction so strong.
 In simple terms, detoxing simply refers to the body being cleared of the drug that it is addicted to – and you might be able to understand why this is such a vital and important part of the whole process.